CHILDRIGHT2SLeep VIENNA CONFERENCE

 Recommended for Beginners & Advanced Practitioners

-This course is based on the training concept of the sleep coaching diploma course at the Medical University of Vienna and builds on the seven theses of the ChildRight2Sleep initiative, which call for child- and adolescent-appropriate concepts in medicine and psychology.
-The teaching content is harmonized with the academy concepts of the DGSM, ÖGSM and SGSSC and the content has been shared with the ADHD, RLS and narcolepsy advocacy groups.
+This course reviewed the ABC’s of recognizing sleep disturbances as a differential diagnostic consideration for challenging sleep and wake behaviours.
+It was based on the training concept of the sleep coaching diploma course at the Medical University of Vienna and was built upon the seven theses of the ChildRight2Sleep initiative, which call for child- and adolescent-appropriate concepts in medicine and psychology.
+The course addressed healthcare professionals working at different levels of the healthcare system who support children and adolescents.
+The content was shared with the ADHD, RLS, FASD, ASD, and narcolepsy advocacy groups.

 -